 • PGY-1: The integrated first year involves exposure to ophthalmology relevant disciplines.
 Integrated interns will have 2-4 week rotations in rheumatology, endocrinology, infectious diseases, neurology and neuroradiology.
 2 months will be spent in the emergency department and 3 months will be spent on VA Internal Medicine Wards.
 3 months will be spent with the ophthalmology department including the first month (July) and the last two months (May and June).

-• PGY-2: Three month rotations in Comprehensive, Glaucoma, Neuroophthalmology, VA
+• PGY-2: Three-month rotations in Cornea, Pediatrics, Neuro-Ophthalmology, VA

-• PGY-3: Three month rotations in Retina, Pediatrics, Cornea, and VA
+• PGY-3: Three-month rotations in Retina, Comprehensive, Plastics, and Glaucoma

-• PGY-4: Three month rotations in Comprehensive, Glaucoma, Plastics, and VA
+• PGY-4: Three-month rotations in Comprehensive, Glaucoma, Cornea, and VA

 Call